puli/composer-plugin/README.md

 echo file_get_contents('resource:///acme/blog/css/style.css');
 ```

-This document teaches you how to use the Puli plugin for Composer in practice.
+This document teaches you how to use the Puli plugin in practice.

 Installation
 ------------